zenorocha/liferay-learn/docs/commerce/2.x/en/orders-and-fulfillment/subscriptions/managing-subscriptions.md

     ![Subscription menu](./managing-subscriptions/images/03.png)

-1. Click on the _ID_ (43811).
-This ID specific to subscriptions and is distinct from normal Order or Shipment IDs.
+2. Click on the _ID_ (43811).
+This ID is specific to subscriptions.
+(It is distinct from normal Order or Shipment IDs.)
-1. On the _General_ tab, make any changes to either the Payment or Delivery options.
+3. On the _General_ tab, make any changes to either the Payment or Delivery options.
 For example, change the _Next Iteration Date_ under Delivery Subscription to an earlier date.

     ![You can change the next delivery date.](./managing-subscriptions/images/04.png)

-1. Click the _Save_ button.
+4. Click the _Save_ button.

 ### Suspending or Cancelling a Subscription Order